Wikimedia-Sverige/nordiska-2022/README.md

 The repo is structured so that each script lives in a different directory.
 The directory contains the code of the script as well as a requirements file.

-The directory may also contain a `data` subdirectory containing the final outputs from this scripts when run right after the end of the project.
+The directory may also contain a `output_data` subdirectory containing the final outputs from this scripts when run right after the end of the project.
+If this subdirectory exists it will also contain an `_inputs.md` file documenting the inputs used to produce each output.

 ## Scripts